Klipper3d/klipper/docs/Config_Reference.md

 ```

-Then a user must define three carriages for X, Y, and Z axes, e.g.:
+Then a user must define three primary carriages for X, Y, and Z axes, e.g.:
 ```
 [carriage carriage_x]
 axis: